 Joe Higgins, Director

-At the front line of campus stewardship, Maintenance and Utilities keeps MIT running by repairing, maintaining, and enhancing its structures, mechanical systems, and energy resources, including the Central Utilities Plant (CUP).
+At the front line of campus stewardship, Infrastructure Services keeps MIT running by repairing, maintaining, and enhancing its structures, mechanical systems, and energy resources, including the Central Utilities Plant (CUP).

 Operations & Maintenance offers 24/7 services to resolve system failures at the Cambridge campus.
 The Operations Center monitors the life safety and mechanical systems in buildings across campus and alerts R&M response teams when emergencies arise.
 Repair & Maintenance proactively addresses the stewardship of MIT’s newest buildings through preventive maintenance plans and sustainability programs to keep buildings operating longer and with greater efficiency.